 If a specific segment of the network is experiencing high traffic, I would analyze the device’s configuration to check for any misconfigurations or excessive traffic.
 I would also inspect QoS (Quality of Service) settings to ensure priority traffic isn't being delayed.

 If the slowdowns are related to specific applications, I would review the application's network usage patterns and analyze server-side logs.
-Finally, if needed, I would run bandwidth analysis to confirm if the links are saturated.
+Finally, if needed, I would run a bandwidth analysis to confirm if the links are saturated.

 I would first assess the types of users and devices that will be connecting remotely to ensure compatibility.
 For security, I would choose a protocol like IPSec or SSL VPN, depending on the client and network requirements.